Eva Cattermole

-Eva Giovanna Antonietta Cattermole, better known as Evelina or Lina Cattermole (Florence, 26 October 1849 – Rome, 30 November 1896), was an Italian writer and poet.
+Eva Giovanna Antonietta Cattermole (26 October 1849, Florence – 30 November 1896, Rome), better known as Evelina or Lina Cattermole, was an Italian writer and poet.
 She also wrote novellas and other works in prose.
 The majority of her works are signed with the pseudonym Contessa Lara.

+In her youth, Cattermole frequented several prestigious salons, before holding one of her own.
+Cattermole created a court of admirers around herself who adored her for her beauty and charm.
+In 1875, she fled Milan in shame after her then-husband killed her lover in a duel with pistols.
+Finding success in her literary career, Cattermole later held a musical salon in Rome that was very successful.

+In the final years of her life, Cattermole was involved in an abusive romantic relationship with the painter Giuseppe Pierantoni.
+During a fight between them, Pierantoni shot her in the abdomen before turning the revolver on himself, injuring himself in the armpit.
+In 1898, Pierantoni was sentenced to imprisonment for eleven years and eight months for voluntary murder.

 Biography

-She was born in Florence to Guglielmo Cattermole and Elisa Sandusch.
+She was born in Florence, Grand Duchy of Tuscany, to Guglielmo Cattermole and Elisa Sandusch.
 Her father was a professor of English and her mother (his third wife) was a pianist.
 She had a brother and sister: Guglielmo and Eufrosina.

 The exact details of Cattermole’s birth were controversial for many years.
-Angelo De Gubernatis in Dictionnaire international des écrivains du jour wrote that she was born October 23, 1858 in Cannes, Provence; and the same information is indicated by Guido Mazzoni in Ottocento.
+Angelo De Gubernatis in Dictionnaire international des écrivains du jour wrote that she was born October 23, 1858, in Cannes, Provence; and the same information is indicated by Guido Mazzoni in Ottocento.
 However, Eugenia Levi in Dai nostri poeti viventi, Benedetto Croce, and others affirm that she was born in Florence in 1851.
-In 1892, in a column she wrote while working for :it:La Tribuna illustrata, Cattermole declared to have been born in France, and until her death claimed to have been born in Cannes in 1854. :it:Maria Freschi Borgese found her original birth certificate in Florence, that proves incontrovertibly that she was born October 26, 1849 in Florence.
+In 1892, in a column she wrote while working for :it:La Tribuna illustrata, Cattermole declared to have been born in France, and until her death claimed to have been born in Cannes in 1854. :it:Maria Freschi Borgese found her original birth certificate in Florence, that proves incontrovertibly that she was born October 26, 1849, in Florence.

-A description of Cattermole’s infancy is offered in her novella La Rosona, contained in Storie d’amore e di dolore.
+A description of Cattermole's infancy is offered in her novella La Rosona, contained in Storie d’amore e di dolore.
 She was very quick in her acquisition of music and foreign languages: she learned English very young, as well as French, Spanish, and Italian.
 She studied in Paris, at the Instituto Sacre Coeur.
 She received Italian lessons from the poet :it:Marianna Giarré, who at the time was friends with Pietro Giannone, Aleardo Aleardi, Niccolò Tommaseo, Francesco Dall’Ongaro, Giovanni Prati, and Giosuè Carducci.